10 Best Lightweight Garden Hoses of 2024 – Reviews and Top Picks

 The major differences between lightweight garden hoses come down to what materials they are made from.
 The most common types of lightweight garden hoses include:

-Offering a nearly perfect combination of old-school style and modern technologies, the Flexzilla HFZG550YW-E Garden Hose is easily our favorite hose of any that we tested.
+Offering a nearly perfect combination of old-school style and modern technologies, the Flexzilla HFZG550YW-E Garden Hose is easily our pick of the best lightweight garden hose.
 Of all the lightweight garden hoses in our reviews, only the Flexzilla scores high marks on every single quality and feature we want in a hose.
 From durability to ease of use and affordability, it’s a complete package that you’ll be delighted to have in your garage this summer.

-Homeowners with smaller budgets and larger yards, however, will appreciate the Nifty Grower 100ft Garden Hose as an excellent alternative to our top choice.
+Homeowners with smaller budgets and larger yards, however, will appreciate the Nifty Grower 100ft Garden Hose as an excellent alternative to our top choice for the best lightweight water hoses.
 Incredibly lightweight and surprisingly durable, if you have adequate water pressure to inflate this expandable hose you will be delighted with its performance.
 The Nifty Grower is a real bargain for a hose of this size.